ankitknitj/releasing-research-code/templates/README.md

 **Note.** For Imagenet experiments, just uncomment the **prepare_imagenet_dataset()**, **prepare_imagenet_modeldict()** and **dummy input** definition in _extract_metadata.py_

-## Training of Accuracy prediction model and Evaluation
+## Training of Accuracy prediction model and Evaluation (Meta Compression)

 We use gradient boosted decision trees as the accuracy prediction model due to their good performance in regression tasks for small datasets.